-Press DITES to create, edit and delete notes in the active pattern.
+Press To create, edit and delete notes in the active pattern.
+Up to 30 notes can be stored in each pattern.

-Press PITCH to change to pitch edit mode.
+Press $\bigcirc$ PITCH to change to pitch edit mode.
 Then each note can be selected and the pitch changed.
-Similarly press \bigcirc VELOCITY to edit each each note's velocity, \bigcirc TIME to edit the position in time of the note, \bigcirc DURATION to edit the note's duration and \bigcirc MICRO-TUNE to edit the microtune (from 0 - +98 cents).
+Similarly press $\bigcirc$ VELOCITY to edit each each note's velocity, $\bigcirc$ TIME to edit the position in time of the note, $\bigcirc$ DURATION to edit the note's duration and $\bigcirc$ MICRO-TUNE to edit the microtune (from 0 - +98 cents).
+Press $\bigcirc$ PATCH to edit the patch preset setting of the note.
+A setting of 0 means the patch is not changed otherwise the note will play using the patch value (1-5).
+Note that the sequence patch change setting (if set, and if in sequence mode) over-rides these pattern note settings.